Northeastern-Electric-Racing/Odysseus/odysseus/gnss_setup/README.md

 If the use of GPS is not for the TPU, wireless can be enabled and used to connect to the Pi, ethernet is only required to allow for compatability with Halow configuration of the TPU.

 # Install and configure PPS and GPSD
 **IMPORTANT:** Before running `configure.sh` set the Pi GPIO pin connected to the `timepulse` pin of the NEO module using the parameter at the top of the file.
+Additionaly, depending on your exact UART connection, the device name may need to be changed.
 ```
 cd ~/gnss_setup
 sudo ./install.sh